 - Does the church have a Sunday evening service?
 Why or why not?

 - Does the church have a church covenant?
-What exactly does the covenant bind the members to?
+What exactly does the covenant communicate?

 - How often does the church observe the Lord’s Supper?
-Is the Lord’s Supper open, closed, or close communion?
+Is the practice of the Lord’s Supper open, closed, or close communion?

 - How many prayers are offered per service?
 What is the specific purpose of each prayer?